xabbu42/Master/arbeit.md

 same family $p_i$ to be introduced multiple time in the same root-leaf path and therefore having multiple different prehistoric periods in the same root-leaf path.
-The proof in \ref{proofs} of our example formula exhibits both these cases.
+The proof in \ref{proofs} of our example theorem exhibits both these cases.

 As we are especially interested in these cases, that is occurrences of principal families in prehistoric periods, the following definition